rahulkarajgikar/Indoor-Outdoor-Classifier/README.md

 # Indoor-Outdoor-Classifier
-Created a CNN to classify if images are outdoors or indoors
+Created a Convolutional Neural Network to classify if images are outdoors or indoors